-- 1. When teacher candidates are placed in Partner schools, they have accepted a guest-Partner relationship with that school.
-Acceptance of a placement to a Partner school requires the understanding that teacher candidates are expected to: - Act in a professional manner at all times; - Abide by the regulations, procedures, instructional practices, professional and personal expectations of the Partner school that you have been assigned; and - Understand that if personal or professional behavior or ability to work as an effective prospective teacher in the learning environment is not compatible with the expectations of the school district, a teacher candidate may be asked to leave by either GC or the Partner school district. - 2.
+- 1. When teacher candidates are placed in partner schools, they have accepted a guestpartner relationship with that school.
+Upon acceptance to a Partner schoolthe teacher candidate acknowledges responsibility to: - Act in a professional manner at all times; - Abide by the regulations, procedures, instructional practices, professional and personal expectations of the Partner school that you have been assigned; and - Understand that if personal or professional behavior or ability to work as an effective prospective teacher in the learning environment is not compatible with the expectations of the school district, a teacher candidate may be asked to leave by either GC or the Partner school district. - 2.
 Professional relationships are essential to your continued success and professional growth. - Teacher candidates are expected to establish and maintain proper and cordial relationships with all school personnel, learning names and responsibilities to the degree allowed by circumstances. - Teacher candidates are to establish and maintain proper professional relationships with students and their parents or caregivers.
-All Partner Teachers should be present in all meetings with parents. - Teacher candidates should not engage in an unethical relationship with school faculty, administrators, parents, or students. - Communication with students should be respectful at all times.
+All Partner Teachers must be presentin all meetings with family members/guardians. - Teacher candidates must not engage in an unethical relationship with school faculty, administrators, parents, or students. - Communication with students should be respectful at all times.
 Be mindful of casual communication related to sensitive topics. - 3.
-Professional behaviors include exhibiting punctuality, regular attendance, observance of school policies and procedures, and other expectations, which all professional educators in the public school observe.
+Professional behaviors include exhibiting punctuality, regular attendance, observance of school policies and procedures, and other professional expectations observed by educators in the partner school.